Tallak-Lippe/YoloJson/README.md

 * The data can't be decoded by swift's JSONDecoder
 * Data that isn't an array is accessed like an array with "subscript(index: Int)"
 * Data that isn't a dictionary is accessed like a dictionary "subscript(key: String)"
+* The type passed to the cast function doesn't match the type of the actual underlying data.
 * Index out of range in array access
 * Key not present in dictionary under dictionary access